Cheap No-Weld Tire Rim Grill: Delicious BBQ in 6-Steps

 DIY Tire Rim Grill

 The pipe screws into the flange of the rim on one end and the flange of the base on the other.
-The base flange is secured by lag bolts and washers.
+The base flange of my no-weld tire rim grill is secured by lag bolts and washers.
 These I also painted.

 DIY Tire Rim Grill

-Finishing touches: The grill is on the heavy side so I inserted wheels into holes on the underside of the base for easier movement.
+Finishing touches: The no-weld tire rim grill is on the heavy side so I inserted wheels into holes on the underside of the base for easier movement.

 DIY Tire Rim Grill